sphero-inc/Sphero-Android-SDK/samples/MacroSample/README.md

 ## Return Sphero to Default State

-When you want to end a macro, or play another macro, use the abort command and then set sphere in the default state.
+When you want to end a macro, or play another macro, use the abort command and then set the Spheros back to their default state.

 	/**
 	 * Puts Spheros back into their default state